dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ### Option 1: Structured by technology

-Data engineer often have a strong understanding of the underlying technologies that are used in their data pipelines.
-For that reason, it's often beneficial to structure projects by the technology that are being used.
+Data engineers often have a strong understanding of the underlying technologies that are used in their data pipelines.
+Because of that, it's often beneficial to organize your project by technology.
 This enables engineers to easily navigate the code base and locate files pertaining to the specific technology.

 Within the technology modules, sub-modules can be created to further organize your code.